daneofmanythings/tmux-tiler/README.md

 |    .     |                         |
 |    .     |                         |

-(The panes on the left auto scale height to be even)
+(The panes on the left auto scale to equal height)
 ```

 It addss two commands: